-- A general and broad knowledge of the major issues of sustainable development in the developing countries. - Understand that sustainable development as a holistic approach that links the process of environmental, economic and social change together now and in the future. - Knowledge of some of the key geographic, development, environmental and social justice issues facing our world today. - Ability to think and write critically about these issues.
+- Know a general and broad knowledge of the major issues of sustainable development in the developing countries. - You will have knowledge of sustainable development as a holistic approach that links the process of environmental, economic and social change together now and in the future. - To learn and discuss the importance of sustainable development, its needs, reduction of poverty, enhancing food security and improving life style. - Know some of the key geographic, environmental and social justice issues facing our world today. - Ability to think and write critically about these issues. - Demonstrate the structure of scientific writing.